freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-376-nontransitive-sets-of-dice/index.md

 ---
-title: Problem 376: Nontransitive sets of dice
+title: Nontransitive sets of dice
 ---
 ## Problem 376: Nontransitive sets of dice